 The Digital Calibration Sheets contains the custom offset and sensitivity information for your DMU.
 The calibration sheet is not needed for normal operation as the DMU has an internal EEPROM to store its calibration data.
-However, this information can be input to the configuration screen of X-View to correctly scale the output data.
+However, this information is useful when developing your own software to correctly scale the output data.
 Save this page!